mciwing/mciwing.github.io/docs/statistics/hypothesis/Ttest.md

     - \(n\) = number of samples
     - \(k\) = degree of freedom

 This formula essentially calculates how many standard deviations the difference between the two means is away from zero.
 A larger absolute value of \(t\) indicates a more significant difference between the groups.
+The degree of freedom is equal to the sample size minus 1:

+\[dof = n-1\]

-### Calculating the p-value
+### T-Distribution

 In the following graph you see the probability of a certain t-value occurring given that the null hypothesis is true.
 This curve is called the *t-distribution* (or sometimes Student's t-distribution).